 Voice search can be summed up by the following statement/question.

 Hey Siri!
-Where’s the closest petrol station to me?
+Where’s the closest petrol station to me, whats the best cafe round here?

 That, in a nutshell, is what voice search is.
 Ask any AirPods user.
 Or any owner of a device that has Amazons Alexa or Google Assistant, and they will tell you how it has become more prevalent in their day-to-day lives.